 Once you can recognise your patterns, click here for tools and strategies to help you react in healthier ways when you get triggered by your partner.

-Learn how to break your relationship patterns with my Relationship History Interactive PDF.
+Learn how to break your relationship patterns with my Relationship History Workbook.
 It's the exact same Relationship History I do with my clients in my private practice.
 Plus it's free :)